 Were any of your family members or friends involved in the wedding and what were their contributions?

 Was there anybody that wasn’t involved?
-Henno’s dad (my new Father in law) is a reverend, and led the ceremony.
+Henno’s dad (my new father-in-law) is a reverend, and led the ceremony.
 This all contributed to making the church ceremony so much more special.
-From my aunts and cousins that made all the scatter cushions for the ottomans (which my dad also made for the venue) to the cake and caterers (which were family friends).
-And last but not the least, my mother, which was the most incredible wedding coordinator!
+From my aunts and cousins who made all the scatter cushions for the ottomans (which my dad also made for the venue) to the cake and caterers (which were family friends).
+And last but not least, my mother, who was the most incredible wedding coordinator!